 If you place a value on this sort of thing, please consider subscribing.
-It’s $5/mo for all posts, and for the next two months I’m donating all revenues (pro-rated for annual) to the Thurgood Marhsall College Fund (which helps Black students get the equal education they deserve).
+It’s $5/mo for all posts, and for the next two months I’m donating all revenues (pro-rated for annual) to the Thurgood Marshall College Fund, which helps Black students get the equal education they deserve.

 What wasn’t clear at the time was that major crypto exchanges blocked the vast majority of attempted transfers to the attackers’ Bitcoin addresses.
 Had that not happened, the haul would have been something like $1.5-$1.6m, though that figure includes payments for some stolen usernames as well, which I think were in the tens of thousands.

 No Twitter employee was involved that we know of.
 But Kirk, the self-assigned name for the group that attacked Twitter, had presented themselves as a Twitter employee to members of the OGUsers community.
 So I think VICE was just under-skeptical there, taking the word of said members at face value.